Skip to content

 Roofing in Loveland and the northern Front Range is shaped by one fact above all others: hail.
 Larimer and Weld counties sit inside the densest hail corridor in the United States outside north Texas and Oklahoma, and the Loveland to Fort Collins to Greeley belt absorbs more significant-hail events per year than almost any comparable population pocket in the country.
 Per IBHS hail-claim data, Colorado consistently ranks in the national top three for hail-related insurance claim severity, and northern-corridor carriers track that exposure aggressively.
 That single fact governs material selection, install standards, and how our network vets the contractors we route Loveland homeowners to.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted Loveland roofers.
-Most network pros offer a no-cost inspection and a written hail-damage report before you decide whether to file a claim.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to Loveland roofers in our network.
+Most network pros offer a no-charge inspection and a written hail-damage report before you decide whether to file a claim.

 Storm-damaged roof in Loveland?